 Bike-Ride to Australia Friday 17th-February-2012.
 Simpang Renggam, Malaysia to Singapore.
 75 miles.
-I was trying to find an excuse to complain to the hotel management this morning!
+I was trying to find an excuse to complain to the hotel management this morning to see the pretty manager from last night.
 But I couldn’t fault the place.
-I don’t think the pretty manager from last night would have been working that early anyway!
-Breakfast was across the road from the hotel, in the same restaurant as last night.
+And besides, I don’t know what I would have done had she even been there.
+Breakfast was across the road from the hotel, in the same restaurant I’d eaten in last night.
 Duck, rice and coffee, that kept me going for a while.

 There was no rush today.
 As I thought Singapore was only forty miles away.
 Obviously not!
 Well, it was, but it was still a few more miles to the heart of Singapore, where I needed to be.